Princess Adelheid of Anhalt-Bernburg-Schaumburg-Hoym

-Princess Adelheid of Anhalt-Bernburg-Schaumburg-Hoym (Prinzessin Adelheid von Anhalt-Bernburg-Schaumburg-Hoym; 23 February 180013 September 1820) was a princess of Anhalt-Bernburg-Schaumburg-Hoym by birth as a daughter of Victor II, Prince of Anhalt-Bernburg-Schaumburg-Hoym.
-As the wife of Duke Paul Frederick Augustus of Oldenburg she became a Duchess of Oldenburg by marriage.
+Princess Adelheid of Anhalt-Bernburg-Schaumburg-Hoym (Prinzessin Adelheid von Anhalt-Bernburg-Schaumburg-Hoym; 23 February 1800 – 13 September 1820) was a princess of Anhalt-Bernburg-Schaumburg-Hoym by birth as the daughter of Victor II, Prince of Anhalt-Bernburg-Schaumburg-Hoym.
+As the wife of Duke Paul Frederick Augustus of Oldenburg, she became a Duchess of Oldenburg by marriage.

 Birth and family

 Princess Adelheid was born on 23 February 1800 at Schaumburg Castle.
 She was the second daughter of Victor II, Prince of Anhalt-Bernburg-Schaumburg-Hoym, and Princess Amelia of Nassau-Weilburg.
 Adelheid had three sisters: Hermine, Emma and Ida.
 She grew up with her sisters in Hoym in Anhalt.

 Marriage

 Adelheid married Duke Paul Frederick Augustus of Oldenburg on 24 July 1817 at Schaumburg Castle.
 The princess was just 17 years old when she married the 34-year-old duke.
 Duke Paul Frederick Augustus was the eldest son of Duke Peter of Oldenburg, heir to the Duchy of Oldenburg, and was thus second in line of succession after his father.

 Adelheid and Augustus had two daughters; Amalia, who was born in 1818, and Friederike, who was born in 1820.